Small Claims Court

 Small claims courts were designed for people to represent themselves.
 No attorney may participate in any part of the lawsuit.
 If a judge finds out that either side in the lawsuit is being represented by or has been represented by an attorney, the small claims case may be transferred to the regular district court docket.

-The minimum filing fee is $25.
+The filing fee varies between $30 and $65..
 The cost of service of the complaint is extra.
 Other things, such as issuing a subpoena, cost extra.

 There are time limits for filing a complaint.
 If you wait too long to file a complaint, you may not be allowed to sue in small claims court or any other court.
 The length of time you have to file depends upon the type of claim you are bringing.
 If a written agreement has been broken or breached, you have five years after the date it was broken to file your complaint.
 If an oral agreement or contract or rent or injury to goods or people is involved, then you usually have three years to file your claim.